CS5001-khoury/DocStatsPart2/instructions/README.md

 completed practice as its own python file (which means even if the coding practice had an online form to fill out like codingbat, you need to copy your solution to a python file).

+## 🤖 Use of LLMs
+You should **not** use LLMs for writing your code.
+This is about learning the process, and without learning the process you may find it actually more difficult to generate code with LLMs.
+This is because the prompts for LLMs need to be exact, or they will make faulty assumptions about the code you are trying to generate (often generating incorrect test cases!).
+This is especially true, as you will want to practice recursion, so you can better understand it when it is used to traverse data structures.

+You are free to use LLMs to help you think of edge cases  **after** you have a working function.
+An example prompt could be:

+> Please evaluate the following function focusing on these specific areas:
+>
+> 1. **Code correctness**: Does the implementation match the docstring description?
+> 2. **Docstring completeness**: Are the parameters, return value, and examples clear and accurate?
+> 3. **Edge cases**: What boundary conditions or unusual inputs could cause issues?
+>
+> Note that for this function, I am specifically required to use recursion.
+>
+> For any edge cases you identify:
+> - Explain why they're problematic
+> - Show what would happen with specific input examples
+> - Suggest how to handle them (documentation or code changes)
+>
+> Focus your feedback on the most important issues first.
+Assume this is for a beginner programming course.
+>
+> [then paste in the single function you are looking at]

+You can also try to use LLMs to generate data, but often the data generated is a bit questionable.

+**Random Text File Generator with Palindromes Prompt**
+> I need you to generate a text file containing random words with specific characteristics that I can customize.
+Please create a file that meets my requirements and then provide a summary of the file's statistics.
+>
+> **File Requirements:**
+> - Generate random words (mix of real words and made-up words is fine)
+> - Include at least [X] palindromes (words that read the same forwards and backwards, like "radar", "level", "mom")
+> - Organize words across multiple lines (not all on one line)
+> - Make the content varied and interesting to work with
+>
+> **Customizable Parameters (specify your desired values):**
+> - **Minimum palindromes**: [specify number, e.g., 8]
+> - **Target line count**: [specify number, e.g., 15-20 lines]
+> - **Approximate word count**: [specify range, e.g., 100-150 words]
+> - **Word length variety**: [specify preference, e.g., "mix of short and long words" or "mostly 3-7 letter words"]
+> - **Content style**: [specify type, e.g., "completely random", "nature-themed", "everyday objects", or "mixed themes"]
+>
+> **Output Format:**
+> 1. First, provide the generated text file content (formatted as a code block so I can easily copy it)
+> 2. Then provide a statistics summary including:
+>    - **Line count**: [actual number]
+>    - **Word count**: [actual number]
+>    - **Vowel count**: [total vowels a,e,i,o,u across all words]
+>    - **Palindrome count**: [actual number found]
+>    - **List of palindromes**: [show which words are palindromes]
+>
+> **Example request format:**
+> "Generate a file with at least 6 palindromes, around 80-100 words, 12-15 lines, mixed word lengths, nature-themed content."
+>
+> This generated file can be used for programming exercises involving file reading, string manipulation, counting operations, and text analysis practice.
+>

+> [!CAUTION]
+> It is often good to ask the LLM to double check the results, as often the initial answers are wrong in situations like this.
+I would suggest small files, where you can manually confirm the results than larger ones.

+Here is one for learning about file handling.

+**Python File Reading Examples Prompt**
+> I am learning how to read files in Python and need clear examples with explanations.
+Can you show me different ways to read files in Python, starting from the most basic approach and building up to more advanced techniques?
+Please provide:
+>
+> **Examples I want to see:**
+> - Basic file reading (opening, reading, closing)
+> - Using the `with` statement for file handling
+> - Reading entire files vs. reading line by line
+> - Different read methods (read(), readline(), readlines())
+> - Handling different file types (text files, CSV files, etc.)
+> - Error handling when files don't exist or can't be opened
+> - Reading files with different encodings if relevant
+>
+> **For each example, please explain:**
+> - The syntax and what each part does
+> - When you would use this approach over others
+> - Common mistakes beginners make with this method
+> - Any important considerations (memory usage, performance, best practices)
+> - What happens step-by-step when the code runs
+>
+> **Additional guidance I need:**
+> - Which approach is considered "best practice" and why
+> - How to handle common file reading errors gracefully
+> - Tips for working with large files vs. small files
+> - How to debug file reading issues when things go wrong
+>
+> Please structure your examples from simplest to more complex, and include sample file content so I can understand what the code would actually do.
+Make the examples practical - the kind of file reading tasks I might actually need to do as a beginner programmer.

 ## 📝 Grading Rubric